alexmanrique/blog/_posts/2020-08-09-remarkable-features-java-14.md

 JEP-359: Records
 --------------------------
 Records is a new kind of declaration in Java programming language.
 Like an <a href="https://docs.oracle.com/javase/7/docs/api/java/lang/Enum.html">enum</a> a `record` is a restricted form of class.
-Java has been critized for being a verbose programming language and this goes in the direction to reduce the boilerplate code.
+Java has been criticized for being a verbose programming language and this goes in the direction to reduce the boilerplate code.

-Classes that only have state without any logic that have constructor, getters, setters, equals, hashcode and toString.
-All this methods have to be created everytime that we want to create a class that just carries data.
-For example
+Think about classes that only have state without any logic that have constructor, getters, setters, equals, hashcode and toString.
+All these methods have to be created every time we want to create a class that just carries data.
+For example:

 ```java
 record Point(int x, int y) { }